nirajp82/Wireshark/01_Basic.md

 **Filter**: `tcp.flags.syn == 1 && tcp.flags.ack == 1`

 This filter captures packets that have both the SYN and ACK flags set, indicating a response from the server during the TCP 3-way handshake (SYN-ACK).
 ---

+### 12. What Does the `http.request.method == "CONNECT"` Filter Capture?

+**Filter**: `http.request.method == "CONNECT"`

+**Explanation**:
+This filter captures HTTP requests where the method is `CONNECT`, which is used by clients to instruct a proxy server to establish a **TCP tunnel** to a remote server.
+The `CONNECT` method is commonly used when a client wants to connect to an **HTTPS** server through an HTTP proxy.
+It allows encrypted traffic to be tunneled through the proxy without being decrypted.

+This filter identifies HTTP `CONNECT` requests, which are typically sent by a client to a proxy server to establish a secure connection (usually for HTTPS).
+When the client wants to reach an HTTPS site via a proxy, it sends a `CONNECT` request to the proxy server, specifying the destination server and port (usually port 443 for HTTPS).
+The proxy responds by opening a tunnel, allowing encrypted traffic to pass through without inspecting or modifying it.
+This method is not used for typical data retrieval or submission, but rather for setting up a communication channel.

+---
 ## Keyboard Shortcuts - Main Display Window